lechimp-p/tsk.py/README.md

     rendered_pages.add(page)

-# Then just a task and all the tasks it depends on.
+# Then just run a task and all the tasks it depends on.
 make_page("one").run()

 # The engine ensures, that each task only runs once for every distinct